EduardoZepeda/coffee-bytes-hugo/content/posts/que-es-y-para-que-me-sirve-docker/index.en.md

 >
 > What is a Container? (n.d.).
 Retrieved September 23, 2020, from https://www.docker.com/resources/what-container

-The thing to remember about containers is that **they are very light, they are isolated and virtualize the operation of an operating system**.
+The thing to remember about containers is that **they are not resource intensive, they are isolated and virtualize the operation of an operating system**.

 If you want to know how a container works, at the code level, I will tell you that [a container is a process that uses namespaces, linux cgroups and chroot](/blog/how-does-a-docker-container-work-internally/) to isolate a group of processes in linux, limit the operating system resources they can use and have their own file system, respectively.